-High-priority warnings should be clear to drivers and understood without confusion.
+High-priority warnings need to be clear to drivers and understood without confusion.
 They should be easily and quickly recognizable to allow a timely and appropriate driver response.
 Warnings can be distinguished along the dimensions listed in Table 2.
 Situations in which potential conflicts between high-priority warnings and low priority messages should be identified, and signals should be designed to avoid potential conflict.
 For example, warnings sharing an interface, and requiring different responses, should not be in conflict with each other.
-However, distinguishability among high-priority warnings should be exceptional because of the practical reason that it will be quite few for several high-priority warnings to emerge at one time.
+Examples: